-The OHSU multidisciplinary team (dermatology, medical oncology, surgical oncology, radiation oncology, dermatopathology, and radiology) discusses cases from 7:00 a.m. - 8:00 a.m. in person at the 3rd floor conference center at the Center for Health and Healing (CHH) and remotely.
+The OHSU multidisciplinary team (dermatology, medical oncology, surgical oncology, radiation oncology, dermatopathology, and radiology) discusses cases from 7:00 a.m. - 8:00 a.m. in person in 9th floor Conference Room 9006 at the Center for Health and Healing Building 2 (CHH), and remotely.
 Depending on the presenting provider's clinical questions, our team will review relevant pathology, radiology, clinical photography, and medical history.

 Register to Particpate in Conferences

 These conference are restricted to medical professionals.
 After registration, you will be able to view conferences remotely, present a case, earn CME credit, and review archived didactic materials.